input-output-hk/essential-cardano-content/content/article/layer-1-and-layer-2-all-you-need-to-know.md

 # Layer 2: addressing the scalability dilemma

-Broadly speaking, layer 2 solutions address the scalability issue inherent to layer 1 chains.
-Built on top of an existing blockchain (just as adding a new tier to a wedding cake), layer 2 protocols perform a great deal of processing work that would otherwise happen on the main chain.
-This increases the main chain's throughput.
-An added bonus is that, while the layer 2 solution does the hard work, the layer 1 retains its security.
+Broadly speaking, layer 2 solutions extend the capabilities of an an existing layer 1 chain, often to address scalability issues.
+By being built on top of an existing blockchain (just as adding a new tier to a wedding cake), layer 2 protocols perform a great deal of processing work that would otherwise happen on the main chain while inheriting the security of the blockchain it is built on top of.

 ## Layer 2: definition